Back to blog

 Trading Strategies: Automate Crypto Up/Down Markets on Polymarket

-Build custom automated strategies with trigger prices, tiered exits, trailing stops, and entry windows.
-Set it up once and let PolyBot execute while you sleep.
+Build automated strategies with trigger prices, tiered exits, trailing stops, and entry windows.
+Set it once โ€” PolyBot executes for you.

 PolyBot